 Let’s look at how we can leverage greater willpower without exhausting it and rendering it useless.

-So now for the real question: how do we actually use willpower to move forward and accomplish our dreams if it’s running out all the time?
+So now for the real question: how do we use willpower to move forward and accomplish our dreams if it’s running out all the time?

 - Give it sufficient rest so you can still count on it when you need it.

 So the first thing you can do to improve your willpower is to use it a lot.
-And the second thing is… wait for it… keep waiting… to not use it.
+And the second thing is… wait for it… keep waiting… not to use it.
 Ha!
 Are we having fun yet?

 As with so many things, success and failure lie on opposite sides of the line of intentionality.